nfrasser/ember-router-location-resolver/README.md

 This is a workaround to complications caused by the asyncronous nature of `App.Router.reopen` and may not be required in the future.

+## Some gotchas and solutions

+> My server 404s whenever I refresh the page

+On your server, make sure that any variation of your application's root URL loads the same view.

+For example, if your app is located at `http://localhost/my/app/` and you have a `/posts` route defined in Ember, `/my/app/posts/` should load the same view as `/my/app`.
+Ember will take care of loading the proper route.

+Take another look at the [Server Configuration](#server-configuration) section.

+> I'm experiencing strange redirects

+The `rootURL` for your Ember app may not be defined property.
+[Note the new way](#important-1) of defining this property for this addon.

+## Licence

+MIT